THE POWER OF THE SUBCONSCIOUS MIND

 The Power of the Subconscious Mind

-How your thoughts, emotions, and hidden habits are quietly building, or quietly limiting, your life.
+How your thoughts, emotions, and hidden mental patterns quietly shape, or quietly limit the life you are becoming.

 By: Ulysses C. Ybiernas January 15, 2021 5 min read

-Think about the last time you entered a password without consciously recalling it.
-Your fingers moved with quiet certainty, as if they knew the sequence on their own.
-Or consider how you can drive a familiar route while your mind drifts elsewhere and still arrive exactly where you intended.
-No deliberate instructions, no step-by-step awareness.
-Something beneath the surface was guiding you all along.
+Think about the last time you entered a password without consciously trying to remember it.
+Your fingers moved almost automatically, guided by a memory so deeply ingrained that it no longer required deliberate thought.
+Or consider how you can drive along a familiar road while your mind wanders elsewhere, replaying conversations, worrying about tomorrow, drifting through thoughts, and yet somehow still arrive safely at your destination.
+No conscious step-by-step instruction.
+No constant awareness.
+Something beneath the surface was quietly steering you the entire time.

 How It All Begins